nullcc/ts-err-hunter/README.md

 And assumes that your source code directory is `src` and `tsconfig.json` is in the project root.

-Creates a new file named "compile.ts" in the project root with content:
+Creates a new file named `compile.ts` in the project root with content:

 ```typescript
 import { compile } from "ts-err-hunter";